reginaib/HDDA_project/README.md

 # HDDA_project
-This repo contains the final project of High-Dimentional Data Analysis course
+This repo contains a part of a final project of High-Dimentional Data Analysis course